 A BIT ABOUT IT

-The first version of the Pultec (or Pulse Techniques) EQP-1 was created in the 1951 and it was the first passive program equaliser on the market.
+The first version of the Pultec (or Pulse Techniques) EQP-1 was created in 1951 and it was the first passive program equalizer on the market.
 This was a game changer as it gave the engineers the ability to manipulate the sound bringing it closer to the listener (more in front).

-The main characteristics of this EQ are: a massive low end and silky top end...basically all we want in any mix.
+The main characteristics of this EQ are a massive low end and silky top end...basically, all we want in any mix.

-The EQP-1 is based on three bands with the option of either boost, cut or both...yes you can boost and cut at the same time ;)
+The EQP-1 is based on three bands with the option of either boost, cut, or both...yes you can boost and cut at the same time ;)

-2- DRUM ROOM
+2- DRUM ROOM (MY PULTEC TOP TRICKS)

-What I do is insert a Plutec and boost massively the 30Hz.
-Then I run it though an 1176 compressing quite a lot.
-So the 1176 will probably start to compress first the low end creating a very nice harmonic enhancement.
+So due to the massive boost before the compressor, 1176 will probably start compressing first the low end creating a very nice harmonic enhancement.
+Blend the mono drum room to taste with the rest of the drum kit.
 Try it, and let me know if you like it.

-3- 3KHz to 5 KHz
+3- 3KHz to 5 KHz (MY PULTEC TOP TRICKS)

-4- BACKGROUND VOCALS
+4- BACKGROUND VOCALS (MY PULTEC TOP TRICKS)

-5- MASTER BUS
+5- MASTER BUS (MY PULTEC TOP TRICKS)